davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 signature of depletion and re-enrichment recorded by the Crystal Knob xenoliths.

-The highly fractionated, alkalic magma of the Crystal Knob pipe, its relatively deep source in the mantle lithosphere, and its entrainments of both dunite cumulates and spinel peridotite xenoliths suggest that it was sourced from a multi-tiered network within the mantle lithosphere at depths > 45 km.
+The highly fractionated, alkalic magma of the Crystal Knob pipe and its entrainment of both dunite cumulates and spinel peridotite xenoliths suggest that it was sourced from a multi-tiered network within the mantle lithosphere at depths > 45 km.
 The fractally-scaled melt migration channels investigated by @Kelemen2000